-The pending PTPA would likely have a small net economic effect on the United States because U.S. trade with Peru accounts for a small percent of total U.S. trade.
-For Peru, the impact would be more significant because the United States is Peru's leading trade partner.
-In 2006, 23% of Peru's exports went to the United States, and 16% of Peru's imports were supplied by the United States.
-In that same year, Peru accounted for 0.5% of total U.S. trade.
-Peru ranks 43rd among U.S. export markets and 42nd as a source of U.S. imports.
-The dominant U.S. import item from Peru is gold (24% in 2006) and the leading U.S. export items to Peru are petroleum oils and related products (9% in 2006).
+The PTPA will likely have a small net economic effect on the United States because U.S. trade with Peru accounts for a small percent of total U.S. trade.
+For Peru, the impact will be more significant because the United States is Peru's leading trade partner.
+In 2007, 19% of Peru's exports went to the United States, and 18% of Peru's imports were supplied by the United States.
+In that same year, Peru accounted for 0.3% of total U.S. trade.
+Peru ranks 41st among U.S. export markets and 44th as a source of U.S. imports.
+The dominant U.S. import item from Peru is copper followed by petroleum oils and related products.
+The leading U.S. export item to Peru is petroleum oils and related products, followed by wheat and meslin.

-Upon implementation, a PTPA would eliminate duties on 80% of U.S. exports of consumer and industrial products to Peru.
-An additional 7% of U.S. exports would receive duty-free treatment within five years of implementation.
-Remaining tariffs would be eliminated ten years after implementation.
-A PTPA would make the preferential duty treatment for selected U.S. imports from Peru permanent.
+Upon implementation, the PTPA will eliminate duties on 80% of U.S. exports of consumer and industrial products to Peru.
+An additional 7% of U.S. exports will receive duty-free treatment within five years of implementation.
+Remaining tariffs will be eliminated ten years after implementation.
+The PTPA will make the preferential duty treatment for selected U.S. imports from Peru permanent.
 The United States currently extends duty-free treatment to imports from Peru under the Andean Trade Preference Act (ATPA; Title II of P.L.
 102-182), enacted on December 4, 1991 and reauthorized under the Andean Trade Promotion and Drug Eradication Act (ATPDEA; Title XXXI of P.L.
 107-210).
-The preference program is scheduled to expire on February 29, 2008.
+The preference program is scheduled to expire on December 31, 2009.